 |Visit Recreation.gov or call 877-444-6777 to make a reservation up to 6 months in advance.
 The maximum length of stay is 7 consecutive nights.

 Head west out of Dufur on Dufur Valley Road about 18 miles to the junction of FSR 44 and 4430 at Billy Bob Sno-Park (the road may be plowed to the Sno-Park).
 Follow FSR 44 to the junction of FSR 4430 and turn right on to FSR 4430-120, then turn left and follow to spur road 122.
 There is a gate that you will have to unlock (in winter months the gate is left open), then follow the 122 road to the end.
 The route is approximately 3 miles and is marked with orange and blue diamond shaped blazers.
 This route is not plowed, signed or patrolled.

 - There is an additional space for tent camping

-- FS Road 44 & 4430 will be closed to vehicles over 48" wide from Dec.
-15th through March 15th.
-When road is not accessible to lookout you will be able to park at Billy Bob Sno-Park.
-A Recreation Pass is required.
+- FS Road 44 & 4430 will be closed to vehicles over 48" wide from December 1st through April 1st.
+When road is not accessible to lookout you will be able to park at Billy Bob Sno-Park (recreation pass required Novemeber 1st through April 30th).

 - Wood stove